jdeiviz/aks-terraform-module/README.md

 # A complete AKS Terraform module

-An example of Terraform module that creates an AKS cluster with the followings:
+An example of Terraform module that creates an AKS cluster with the following:

 - A Service Principal for AKS cluster
 - Container log analytics enabled